A simple prediction of the nonlinear matter power spectrum in Brans-Dicke gravity from linear theory: Brans-Dicke modified gravity

 We fill the universe with a perfect fluid with total energy-momentum tensor

-with energy densities $\rho_s$, pressures $P_s$ and 4-velocities $u^\mu_s$ from the species $s$: \begin{itemize} \item radiation $r$ (from photons $\gamma$ and massless\footnote{Including \emph{massive} neutrinos is straightforward, but previous studies (such as \cite{maulandSesamePowerSpectrum2023}) have shown that they have little effect on the matter power spectrum \emph{boost}.} neutrinos $\nu$) with equation of state $\bar{P}_r = \bar\rho_r/3$, \item matter $m$ (from baryons $b$ and cold dark matter $c$) with equation of state $\bar{P}_m = 0$, \item dark energy $\Lambda$ (from a cosmological constant) with equation of state $\bar{P}_\Lambda = -\bar\rho_\Lambda$. \end{itemize} We then calculate perturbatively up to first order to study the universe's background and linear perturbations.
+with energy densities $\rho_s$, pressures $P_s$, and four-velocities $u^\mu_s$ from the species $s$: \begin{itemize} \item radiation $r$ (from photons $\gamma$ and massless\footnote{Including massive neutrinos is straightforward, but previous studies (such as \cite{maulandSesamePowerSpectrum2023}) have shown that they have little effect on the matter power spectrum boost.} neutrinos $\nu$) with equation of state $\bar{P}_r = \bar\rho_r/3$, \item matter $m$ (from baryons $b$ and cold dark matter $c$) with equation of state $\bar{P}_m = 0$, \item dark energy $\Lambda$ (from a cosmological constant) with equation of state $\bar{P}_\Lambda = -\bar\rho_\Lambda$. \end{itemize} The universe's background and (linear) perturbations are described perturbatively up to first order around a homogeneous and isotropic universe.